-HMRC - OT18660 - Risk Working - PRT / Accounts Reconciliations
+HMRC - OT18660 - PRT Compliance: Risk Working - PRT / Accounts Reconciliations

 At OT18570 we outline the obligations of companies within the framework of the TCRM Process.

 Reconciliations should be part of a company’s PRT accounting system.
 LB Oil & Gas will need assurance that such a system is in place.
 Having a system or process is not enough; we need assurance that the reconciliation is carried out at least annually and that we are advised of changes that need to be made to returns and claims.